-The Board has a formal process for assessing the effectiveness of the Board as a whole, its Board Committees and Board Member with objective performance criteria and contribution of each individual Director to the effectiveness of the Board.
-The NC, without the engagement of an external facilitator, conducted an assessment of the functions and effectiveness of the Board as a whole, its Board Committees and the contribution of each individual Director towards the effectiveness of the Board for FY2016.
+The Board has a formal process for assessing the effectiveness of the Board as a whole, its Board Committees and Board Members with objective performance criteria and contribution of each individual Director to the effectiveness of the Board.
+The NC had conducted the assessments for FY2017.
 These assessment reports were recommended by the NC and reviewed by the Board.
-These assessments also takes into consideration both qualitative and quantitative criteria, such as return on equity, success of the strategic and long-term objectives set by the Board and the effectiveness of the Board in monitoring the Management's performance against the goals that had been set by the Board.
+These assessments also take into consideration both qualitative and quantitative criteria, such as return on equity, success of the strategic and long-term objectives set by the Board and the effectiveness of the Board in monitoring the Management's performance against the goals that had been set by the Board.